katerinasmyrli/katerinasmyrli.github.io/_projects/phd_thesis.md

             class="img-fluid rounded"
         %}
         <div class="caption">
-        Roadmap of my PhD thesis, <p><i>Design and control of Anthropomorphic and Energy-efficient Robotic Systems with Applications in Lower-limb Prostheses</i></p>.
+        Roadmap of my PhD thesis, <i>Design and control of Anthropomorphic and Energy-efficient Robotic Systems with Applications in Lower-limb Prostheses</i>.
         </div>
     </div>
 </div>